crosire/reshade/REFERENCE.md

 }
 ```

-ReShade associates an independent post-processing effect runtime with every swap chain.
-This is the runtime one usually controls via the ReShade overlay, but it can also be controlled programatically via the ReShade API using the methods of the `reshade::api::effect_runtime` object.
+ReShade associates an independent post-processing effect runtime with most swap chains.
+This is the runtime one usually controls via the ReShade overlay, but it can also be controlled programatically via the ReShade API using methods of the `reshade::api::effect_runtime` object.

 In contrast to the described basic API abstraction objects, any buffers, textures, pipelines, etc. are referenced via handles.
 These are either created by the application and passed to events (like `reshade::addon_event::init_resource`, `reshade::addon_event::init_pipeline`, ...) or can be created through the `reshade::api::device` object of the ReShade API (via `reshade::api::device::create_resource()`, `reshade::api::device::create_pipeline()`, ...).